Legal professions in England and Wales: Judge

 The English legal system requires judges, except for the honorary Justices of the peace at magistrates courts, to first practise for several years as a barrister or solicitor with a good reputation.
 County-court judges are appointed by the Crown with the suggestion of Lord Chancellor.
-They have to practise as a barrister for at least seven years before they can be suggested.
-To practise in the High Court, judges need to be suggested by the Lord Chancellor and need to be barristers for a minimum of ten years.
-Judges at the Court of Appeal are appointed by the King as recommended by the Prime Minister; they have to have experiences as a barrister for 15 years.
-For the appointment of judges of the House of Lords, it is the same case; moreover, they are appointed for Life Peers.
+They have to practise as a barrister or solicitor for at least seven years before they can be appointed.
+To practise in the High Court, judges need to be proposed by the Lord Chancellor and need to be barristers or solicitors for a minimum of ten years.
+Judges at the Court of Appeal are appointed by the King as recommended by the Judicial Appointments Commission; they have to have experiences as a barrister or solicitor for 15 years.
+For the appointment of judges of the House of Lords, it is the same case; moreover, they are appointed as Life Peers.

-In order to become a Law Lord, a judge needs to practise for at least 15 years as a barrister or for two years in a high judgeship.
+In order to become a Law Lord, a judge needs to practise for at least 15 years as a barrister or solicitor, or for two years in a high judgeship.
 The Prime Minister also recommends candidates for Lord Chancellor, Lord Chief Justice, and the Master of the Rolls to the King.

 Attorney-General and Solicitor-General

 The Attorney-General advises the Crown in legal issues and acts as plaintiff for the Crown in very important cases.
-The Attorney-General is a member of the House of Commons and is usually barrister with high reputation.
+The Attorney-General is a member of the House of Commons and is usually a barrister with high reputation.
 This is true as well for the solicitor-general, who is the agent of the Attorney-General.
-Both belong to the ruling party in the parliament.
+Both belong to the ruling party in Parliament.
 They are appointed by the Prime Minister and must abdicate in case of change in government.